NelsonDane/auto-rsa/README.md

 ## Contributing
 Want to contribute?
 That's awesome!
 Check out the [Contributing Guide](docs/CONTRIBUTING.md) for more information.

+## Use with AI Agents/MCP Server
+This project can act as an [MCP](https://modelcontextprotocol.io) server to be used with AI Agents.
+See the [MCP Guide](docs/MCP.md) for more information.

 ## Installation
 See the [Installation Guide](docs/INSTALLATION.md) for detailed installation instructions.